ASPREE and ASPREE-XT studies

 Study oversight and funding:

-- Monash University leads the ASPREE and ASPREE-XT studies in Australia and the Berman Center for Outcomes and Clinical Research in the USA.
+- In Australia, Monash University led the ASPREE trial and leads the ASPREE-XT study; the Berman Center for Outcomes and Clinical Research – Hennepin Healthcare Research Institute leads in the USA.

 - ASPREE was funded by the USA and Australian governments.
 The first year of ASPREE-XT study visits were funded by the USA and Australian governments.